Design and Analysis of Index codes for 3-Group NOMA in Vehicular Adhoc Networks: Index Code Design for 3-Group IC-NOMA system

 \subsection{System Model}

 We consider a downlink VANET scenario \cite{PPM} in which vehicles travel on a one-way multilane road at speeds such that their relative velocity is negligible.
 These vehicles could be interested in common information\cite{WDW}, while each can have distinct demands for entertainment data.
 Each vehicle is equipped with an LTE-V-based communication device\cite{SJY}, and there is no cooperative communication\cite{QMZ} between vehicles due to security and privacy issues.
 This work considers LTE-V or Cellular-V2X standard (C-V2X) \cite{SJYL}, and thus, the vehicles can exchange information with infrastructures such as roadside units (RSU) or base stations (BS).
 Each vehicle is equipped with a cache where the data packets delivered by RSU or BS are stored as side information.
+The scenario under consideration consists of 3 different phases: